-It's spring and that means warm weather and that means the bugs are back!
+It's summer and that means warm weather and that means the bugs are here!

 With more than a million species of insects in this world, bugs are literally everywhere.
 But don't be alarmed because most of them - most of them - are harmless and beneficial.

 But some bugs can damage you, your home and impact your family's health.

 Cockroaches can spread at least 33 kinds of bacteria and six kinds of parasitic worms.